 What criteria do you use to judge the essays?

 Reviewers consider many aspects of each essay.
 This short list is meant to provide you with some guidelines and not a complete list of all criteria.
 Some are considered more for particular class levels (such as strong research for WR 150 papers).
 In general, essays should have received an “A” grade.
 Essays should be ambitious and scholarly and include a well-developed argument if that is part of the assignment.
 They should feature a strong problem statement.
 They should use evidence effectively to support all points.
 They should provide enough background context to be understandable to a broad readership.
 On a basic level, essay should be grammatically correct, free of typos, and include proper citations of all sources.

 What can I do to improve my chances of getting selected?

 There are a few simple actions you can take to improve your chances.
 First, proofread your essay before submitting it.
-Papers with many typos or grammar errors are far less likely to be advanced to later review rounds even if they are otherwise well written, researched, or argued.
+Papers with many typos or grammar errors are far less likely to be advanced to later review rounds even if they are otherwise well written.

 Second, if your paper was originally written for a very specific audience assumed to be familiar with everything you are writing about (such as your class or your instructor), we encourage you to add some background context to make the essay more accessible to a general reader who may not be familiar with your class discussions or the theories, critics, or texts you include.
 In most cases, this context does not need to be lengthy.
 Small bits of context like definitions of key terms or a brief description of a plot event or character can help a general reader understand your points much better.

 How do I find out if my essay will be published or if I won a Prize Essay Award?

 Reviewing will not be completed until June.
 In early July, we will email everyone who submitted a paper to notify you if your paper was selected or not and give you further instructions if it was selected.